 The Spanish side located in the Sobrarbe region has been declared a Geopark, and has been part of the European Geopark Network under the auspices of UNESCO since 2006.

-In addition to its preserved nature, the Sobrarbe has a magnificent rich and preserved architectural heritage.
-Villages, churches or medieval castles will amaze you: Ainsa, Alquezar, Rodellar, Loarre Castle…
+In addition to its unspoilt nature, Sobrarbe boasts a magnificent, rich and preserved architectural heritage.
+Villages, churches or medieval castles will amaze you: Ainsa, Alquezar, Rodellar, Château de Loarre…

-This village in the Aragonese Pyrenees constitutes a magnificentexample of medieval urbanism in this part of the central Pyrenees.
+This village in the Aragonese Pyrenees is a magnificentexample of medieval urbanism in this part of the central Pyrenees.
 Its locality, classified as a Historic Site, was the capital of the former Kingdom of Sobrarbe, united with the Kingdom of Aragon in the 11th century.
 You can access it during the winter, however beware of the opening conditions of the Aragnouet-Bielsa tunnel.
-Special winter equipment is often recommended or even required.
+Special winter equipment is often recommended or even compulsory.